 - Peace Lily.
 If your sweetheart tends to kill plants by overwatering, get her a peace lily, which can soak up tons of water.
-It’s also great for filtering toxins from indoor air.
+It’s also efficient at filtering toxins from indoor air.

 - Peperomia.
 Unlike desert succulents, this waxy plant can stand up to humid air and even thrive under fluorescent light.
 And it’s nontoxic to both dogs and cats.

 - Spider Plant.
-This pet-safe plant needs no care but good light and weekly watering.
-You can pinch off and re-pot its small shoots to produce lots of baby plants.
+This pet-safe plant needs little care but good light and weekly watering.
+You can pinch off and repot its small shoots to produce lots of baby plants.